 Step 2: Dig your post holes

 As mentioned in Step 1, you want to make sure your posts are secure in the ground.
-A good rule is 1/3 of the post should be underground and set on a concrete footing.
+A good rule is 1/3 of the post should be underground and set on an insulated concrete form footing.
 For our 8′ 4″x4″ posts we dug 3′ holes and use a gravel base to give a good foundation to all 6 posts.

 Step 3: Cut your front post notches